Free shipping on orders over $99

 Quality Management System Requirements

-WHO GMP certification requires manufacturers to implement comprehensive quality management systems with clearly defined quality policies, organizational structures with defined responsibilities, risk management approaches, change control procedures, corrective and preventive action systems, internal audit programs, and management review processes.
+WHO GMP certification requires manufacturers to implement complete quality management systems with clearly defined quality policies, organizational structures with defined responsibilities, risk management approaches, change control procedures, corrective and preventive action systems, internal audit programs, and management review processes.

-These systems ensure that quality is built into products from design through distribution, rather than simply tested into finished products.
+These systems help that quality is built into products from design through distribution, rather than simply tested into finished products.
 Manufacturers must demonstrate that they can consistently produce medications meeting predetermined specifications and quality attributes.

 Documentation and Traceability